 How Long Does Honey Bun Cake Last?

 Properly stored, honey bun cake can remain fresh and moist for several days.
-The glaze serves as a natural preservative, helping to seal in both flavor and moisture.
+Its glaze acts as a natural preservative, helping to lock in flavor and moisture.

 Here’s a breakdown of how long it typically lasts:

 At Room Temperature: Place the cake in an airtight container or wrap tightly in plastic wrap.
-Store it away from direct sunlight and heat sources to maintain its freshness.
+Keep it out of direct sunlight and away from heat sources.

 In the Fridge: Refrigeration extends shelf life but may dry it slightly.
 Let slices sit at room temp for 10 minutes or microwave for 8–10 seconds before serving to soften the glaze.